Skip to main content

 Installation

 Why paid?
 According to the State of React Native Survey, unmaintained packages are the #1 pain point of the React Native ecosystem.
-Your purchase enables the module reliability, and contributions to upstream SDKs such as 1, 2, 3.
+Your purchase enables the module to be rock-solid, and contributions to upstream SDKs such as 1, 2, 3.

 ⭐️ Key Features: